How to Clean Your Vacuum After Bed Bugs

 However, getting rid of bed bugs like this will cause an additional issue for you and that is cleaning the vacuum cleaner.

-If you don’t do that I’m afraid you’ll face a whole new infestation and repeated vacuuming may not do the trick.
-Unfortunately, vacuum bags are a great environment for bed bugs since they thrive in dark and humid places.
+If you don’t clean your vacuum properly, you might face a whole new infestation, and repeated vacuuming may not do the trick.
+Unfortunately, vacuum bags can become a breeding ground for bed bugs, much like how fleas can thrive in bagless vacuums.
+These pests thrive in dark and humid places, making vacuum bags an ideal environment.

 So, one simple step you can do is just empty the cleaner.
 So, either it’s a bagless vacuum or the type with the bag you can empty it as you usually would.